 What is Personal Information and why do we collect it?

 We collect personal information for the primary purposes of providing our services to you (including the issuing of ostomy products supported through the Stoma Appliance Scheme) and for delivering information and support to you.
-We may also use your personal information for secondary purposes closely related to the primary purpose in circumstances where you would reasonably expect such use or disclosure.
-We do not use your personal information for direct marketing.
+We may also use your personal information for secondary purposes closely related to the primary purpose in circumstances where you would reasonably expect such use.
+We do not use your personal information for direct marketing however we may use your personal information to communicate to you information about your membership with Queensland Stoma Association Ltd and/or about matters relating to your participation in the Stoma Appliance Scheme.
+Communication may be sent by email to the email address provided by you (or your representative) or by mail to your postal address.

-You may unsubscribe from our mailing lists at any time by contacting QSA.
+You may unsubscribe from our mailing lists at any time by contacting QSA by telephone to 07 3359 7570, by email to [email protected], or by letter to PO Box 370, CHERMSIDE SOUTH.

 Third Parties